 - Applying in Current Competitive Cycle: Organizations with previously awarded, Active projects, applying during a competitive cycle, should identify both the new project for which certification is requested, and the Active project(s) for which recertification is requested.
 The single application package will serve as both the application for CHDO status in the current cycle and as Recertification of CHDO status for Active projects.

 - Not Applying in Current Competitive Cycle: Provide documentation of material changes in the organization and/or board since the award of the project(s).
 Use the CHDO Certification Application Package provided above.
 Identify and document any changes since the award.
 If there are no changes, provide updated certifications to confirm the original status exists.
-The CHDO Recertifications for existing projects should be submitted with the Annual Owner Certification in April.
+The CHDO Recertifications for existing projects should be submitted with the Annual Owner Certification.

 For additional information, please contact Dondra Houlditch